tarndt/errs/README.md

 1.0 - First public release (Bug reports and PRs are welcome)

-### Goal
+### Motivation
 While the "go way" of explcitly handling errors + using defer has worked very well for me.
-I have found in large Go applications that error which "trickle up" from multiple levels of abstraction can be frustrating to track down.
+I have found in large Go applications that errors which "trickle up" from multiple levels of abstraction can be frustrating to track down a source of; this package seeks to make that task easier.

-This package also supports converting panics to errors (`errs.PanicToErr`) and a few functions for manipulating the tracable error it returns such as `errs.GetRootErr` and `errs.GetErrLoc`.
+This package also supports a few other useful tasks such as converting panics to errors (`errs.PanicToErr`) and a few functions for manipulating the tracable error it returns such as `errs.GetRootErr` and `errs.GetErrLoc`.

+*All externally exposed error and standard Go errors to this should be 100% interoperable with your existing code base*

 ### Basic Operations
  * `New(errMsg string, args ...interface{}) error`: Creates a new error in a similar manner to `fmt.Errorf`.